 Optimizing your gut flora and that of your children should be started very early in life.
 Some babies born today don’t get a natural healthy infusion of beneficial gut bacteria at birth if they are born with a Caesarean section.
 The earlier this can be corrected, the healthier your child will be.
 Breast feeding is best if at all possible.
 Bottle feeding and antibiotics can exact a heavy toll on your child’s intestinal health.

 Do you need to take a Probiotic supplement?

 A good source of probiotics comes from naturally fermented foods.
 (Here is a link to Carol Barringer’s video about fermented food.)
 Which should be your first choice.
 Here and here is more info on fermented foods.
-But if you decide to add a supplement, you should look for a high potency and high quality one like the probiotics from Metagenics.
-Unfortunately not every supplement on the market is of equal quality – some are inaccurate in their claims as to contents or results.
+But if you decide to add a supplement, you should look for a high potency and high-quality ones like the probiotics from Metagenics, inner health plus or Lifestream.
+Unfortunately, not every supplement on the market is of equal quality – some are inaccurate in their claims as to contents or results.

 Probiotics are especially helpful to carry when you are travelling to treat any infectious diarrhea you may pick up.
 And if you are taking an antibiotic then it is very important to introduce new beneficial bacteria into your gut through fermented foods and probiotics.

 Probiotics can be helpful for many illnesses and conditions.
 Gastrointestinal infections such as IBS and Crohn’s disease, certain bowel disorders, allergies, uro-genital infections and more all respond well to probiotic supplements.
 As this research paper by the World Health Organiztion suggests, the use of probiotics to prevent and treat these types of disorders could be more widely considered by the medical community.